 Clavicle (Collarbone) - Location, Anatomy, Labeled Diagram The clavicle, commonly known as the collarbone, is a slender, S-shaped, modified long bone located at the base of the neck It is the only long bone of the body that lies horizontally

-Clavicle Anatomy and Function - Verywell Health The clavicle, also called the collarbone, is an elongated, S-shaped bone that sits in between the shoulder and sternum at the top of the ribcage
+Clavicle Anatomy and Function - Verywell Health The clavicle, commonly known as the collarbone, is a vital S-shaped bone that connects the shoulder to the rest of the skeleton, allowing for an increased range of motion

 Clavicle: Anatomy and clinical notes | Kenhub The clavicle is an elongated, S-shaped bone that rests horizontally at the sternum across the upper part of the ribcage, and the acromial end of the scapula